ShapeOfMatter/402-Receipts-Website/_proposal/02_overview.markdown

 ---

 We propose a suite of HTTPS headers, HTML head elements, and surrounding utilities to make direct monetization of web-accessible resources low-stress and safe even for non-specialist human users.
+"Direct monetization" is meant in the sense that the producers of online content are able to make money off of that content from the audience of the content itself, as opposed to monetizing _the attention of the audience_, for example with ad placements.
+"Direct monetization" _doesn't_ mean that there is no third party besides the consumers and producers of the content.
+The current version of this protocol does not include any process for a web host to actually accept funds from a web client.
+Placing a credit-card charge or otherwise transacting funds happens out-of-band, both between the consumer and a third-party notary, and between the producer and that same notary (if the producer of the content is a separate entity from the notary).

 > We anticipate a tip-jar configuration in which no payment is _required_ to access the resource, but a clear means of making optional payments is exposed to the client along with explicit expectations about what they _should_ pay.
 Throughout this document we will talk interchangeably about "requiring" or "accepting" receipts.
 The actual behavior gets specified in the {% include link s=site.data.glossary.receipt_definition %}.
 Tools for handling this situation _within the tools of this protocol_ and _with ideal performance_ are unlikely to be included in Version 0.